Complete Guide to Enterprise AI Knowledge Management Systems: RAG Technology That Activates Dormant Knowledge

 Stage 2: Semantic Retrieval

-When a user asks a question, the system converts the query into a vector and performs a similarity search (typically using cosine similarity or dot product) in the vector database to identify the most semantically relevant knowledge passages.
-Advanced enterprise RAG systems typically combine hybrid search strategies, using both vector search and traditional keyword search (BM25), then further filtering results with a reranker model.
-Research shows that hybrid search strategies improve Precision@5 by an average of 12–19% over pure vector search.
+When a user submits a query, the system converts it into an embedding vector and performs similarity searches in a vector database (typically cosine similarity or dot product) to identify the most semantically relevant knowledge fragments.
+Advanced enterprise RAG systems combine hybrid search strategies—leveraging dense vector search alongside traditional keyword search (BM25)—and refine results using reranker models.
+Research demonstrates that hybrid search strategies enhance Precision@5 by an average of 12–19% compared to pure vector search alone.

 Stage 3: Augmented Generation